In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Important: Always do a backup of your WordPress site (files and database) before modifying any files or performing any upgrades or installations!

-If you don’t want to back up your site yourself, then consider getting professional WordPress assistance, or use a backup plugin.
+If you don’t want to do site backups, then consider getting professional WordPress support, or use a WordPress backup plugin.

-- You can learn more about a great WordPress backup plugin that we recommend using to automate file and database backups here: Backup, Duplicate And Protect Your WP Website With Backup Creator Plugin For WP
+- You can learn more about a WordPress backup plugin that we recommend using to automate backups here: Back Up, Duplicate And Protect Your WP Websites And Blogs With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory